skysyzygy/tq/doc/docs/index.md

 # 🪪 authentication

-To authenticate with the API server you need to select at least one authentication method.
+To authenticate with the API server you need to add and select at least one authentication method.
 ```shell
 tq auth add --host hostname --user username --group usergroup --location location
 # Password: ******